KhuziamaR/GymMate/README.md

 - [x] User can resister a new account
 - [x] User can Log On
+- [x] User can post pictures onto feed
 - []User can find Gym Buddies
 - [] User can add Gym Buddies as Friends
-- [] User can chat with friends

 **Optional Nice-to-have Stories**

 * User can create a calender view to schedule training at gym
-* User can post pictures onto feed
+* User can chat with friends

 ### 2. Screen Archetypes